Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach: Attentiveness Map Estimation

 \section{Attentiveness Map Estimation}

-A key component of our system is the Attentiveness Map Estimation (AME) model (Fig.~\ref{fig:ame_overview}).
-The model estimates immediate attentiveness to obstacles in the operator's visual field as well as obstacles that were recently seen, with attentiveness increasing for obstacles that are seen and decaying for obstacles outside of the visual field.
-AME continuously takes as input the RGB-D image rendered by the robot's head camera and the camera intrinsic/extrinsic parameters, and estimates an attentiveness map that represents the operator's current attentiveness distribution across possible obstacles.
-It is comprised of saliency detection, mapping, and memory modules, which are described in more detail below.
-The attentiveness map is made available to the haptic module to modulate the haptic feedback (Section~\ref{sec:Haptic}).
+The key component of our system is the Attentiveness Map Estimation (AME) model (Fig.~\ref{fig:ame_overview}).
+AME continuously takes as input the RGB-D image viewed by the robot's camera, and estimates an attentiveness map that represents the operator's current attentiveness distribution across possible obstacles.
+It is comprised of saliency, mapping, and memory modules, which are described in detail here.
+Later, Section~\ref{sec:Haptic} describes how we use AME to modulate the haptic feedback.

+The goal of the model is to estimate in a scalar-valued map how likely the operator notices obstacles in their visual field and is aware of obstacles that were previously seen.
+This requires estimating how visually distinctive obstacles are in the current image (saliency) as well as how the operator encodes viewed obstacles in their working memory.
+The memory model assumes that attentiveness increases for salient obstacles and decays for obstacles outside of the visual field.
+Our model uses biologically-inspired methods to implement these functions in a spatial mapping framework.

+We note that saliency estimation is only a coarse approximation of attention and could be improved by additional instruments like eye tracking.
+Such eye gaze measurements could easily replace the saliency module, and we leave this option to future work.